 You Should Trade Stocks in Asia with a Local Account

-With that said, I don’t suggest investing in Asia through a brokerage outside of the continent.
-You shouldn’t use your American or European account to trade stocks in Asia.
+With that said, you shouldn’t use your American or European account to trade stocks in Asia.
 You’re just robbing yourself of the benefits which otherwise come from investing in emerging economies.

 Why?
 The first reason is because you’re giving up your competitive advantage.
-You’re now competing with multi-billion dollar hedge funds and other institutional investors by trading in New York or London.
+You’re now competing with multi-billion dollar hedge funds and other institutional investors by trading stocks listed in New York or London.

 These businesses have complex algorithms and thousands of highly paid researchers.
 Do you really think you can extract value out of a market when your competitors can perform in-depth analysis and execute trades in under a second?